National Membership Gathering

 Stay tuned for the date of next year’s national member gathering.

-Dates will be updated as they are confirmed
+Dates & times will be updated as they are confirmed

 The Uproot Project Environmental Justice Fellowships

 At The Uproot Project, we believe there are important environmental justice stories that need to be told.
 We believe that journalists of color bring critical and fresh perspectives to covering these stories.
 With The Uproot Project’s Environmental Justice Fellowship, we want to bring the two together — to help underrepresented journalists shed light on undercovered topics.

 This new fellowship offers funding to seven journalists to pursue reporting projects over the course of a year.
 Fellows will receive up to $2,000 to cover travel and other reporting expenses, and will also receive support from Uproot to place their stories with a media outlet, if requested.

 Fellows’ projects focus on stories related to environmental justice — highlighting how the climate crisis and key environmental issues of our time are inextricably linked with other forms of inequity.
 These are the kinds of stories that have often been left out of the narrative in mainstream environmental journalism, and the ones that The Uproot Project is dedicated to uplifting.

 The Uproot Project Environmental Journalists of Color Database

 The Uproot Project Database is a critical resource for journalists who are seeking to connect with editors, mentors, experts, sources, and other journalists of color within the environmental space.
 As a network by and for environmental and climate journalists of color, The Uproot Project is committed to diversity in the media, which means spotlighting diverse voices.
 The people you will find in our database identify as Black, Indigenous, or other people of color, who have exercised expertise in climate, science, social justice, and environmental spaces.

 SEJ Diversity Scholarship